BleuLlama/AmigaInputToUSB/README.md

 When plugged in, the device will appear to be a USB Keyboard, USB Mouse and USB Serial Port.
 (The serial port is used for configuration.)

-Amiga mice output quadrature for X and Y using two lines each in gray code.
+Amiga and Atari mice output quadrature for X and Y using two lines each in gray code.
 As you move positive X or Y, it outputs on two data lines the gray code sequence over time: 00 01 11 10 00 and so on.  for negative movement, it outputs the sequence 00 10 11 01 00 etc.  By sitting in a tight loop, we can